oskar404/aoc/aoc2020/README.md

-# Advent of Code 2021
+# Advent of Code 2020

-Solving the advent calendar: https://adventofcode.com/2021
+Solving the advent calendar: https://adventofcode.com/2020

-Let's see how far I get this year ..

 To run individual solution for a day the command pattern is usually something like this: